aerogear/offix/docs/ref-react-offix-hooks.md

 ## useNetworkStatus

-In order to detect changes in the network status, the useNetworkStatus hook can be used.
-The hook returns truth for when the network is online and falsey for when the network is offline.
-The hook makes use of a network status change listener and will update the returned value on a network status change event.
+The `useNetworkStatus` hook can be used to build components that render differently depending on the network state.
+The hook returns `true` when the network is online and `false` when the network is offline.
+The hook uses a listener to return a new value when the network status changes.

 Example: